 An easy, step by step recipe for the classic French Crème Caramel.
-No cream but made with egg yolks for a light, melt-in-the-mouth perfect end to any meal.
+No cream but made with milk and egg yolks for a light, melt-in-the-mouth dessert found in many Parisian brasseries.

 Put the granulated sugar and water in a small saucepan.
 Stir using a wooden spoon to dissolve the sugar in the water.
 Over a low-medium heat , then leave the caramel to form without stirring.
 This should take about 10 minutes (don't multitask and leave the pan - keep your eye on it).
 It should start to smell like caramel when light brown.
 Swirl it around a bit and wait until the caramel is medium to dark brown (too light and it will just be too sweet; too dark, it will be bitter).

 Pour the caramel into 5 ramekin dishes (or one big one), ensuring that it coats completely the base.
 Set aside to cool so that the caramel sets and immediately put the saucepan in the sink and soak in water, making it easier to clean later.